mattja/sdeint/README.rst

 | K. Burrage, P. M. Burrage and T. Tian (2004) Numerical methods for strong solutions of stochastic differential equations: an overview
 | ``itoSRI2, stratSRS2``:
 | A. Rößler (2010) Runge-Kutta Methods for the Strong Approximation of Solutions of Stochastic Differential Equations
+| ``stratKP2iS``:
+| P. Kloeden and E. Platen (1999) Numerical Solution of Stochastic Differential Equations, revised and updated 3rd printing
 | ``Ikpw, Jkpw``:
 | P. Kloeden, E. Platen and I. Wright (1992) The approximation of multiple stochastic integrals
 | ``Iwik, Jwik``: